TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

     Specifying number of threads greater then available CPU cores is generally not optimal.

     However, in order to maximize usage of available CPU power it is recommended to set it as number of cores + 1.
 The reason is that *Valve* uses one thread for the main process and the excess over one for processes for parallel calculations.
-When parallel calculations are executed the main threads waits for results.
+When parallel calculations are executed the main thread waits for results.

 .. note::